wennhao/SDCCLOSED/README.md

 ## Running on the kart
 When running on the NUC on the kart, you will not need to activate a venv like you would when testing locally

 1. Setup Tailscale between your device and the kart.
-(This can only be done on one laptop at a time)
+(This can only be done on one device at a time)
 2. Copy the IP address of the NUC given to you by Tailscale.
 3. Connect to this IP address using ssh in VSCode.
 4. Enter the password which you use to enter the NUC.